Jagiellonia Białystok

-Jagiellonia Białystok ([jaɡʲɛ(l)ˈlɔɲa bjaˈwɨstɔk]) is a Polish football club based in Białystok that plays in the Ekstraklasa, the top level of Polish football.
-The club was founded in 1920 by soldiers in the Reserve Battalion in Białystok.
-Jagiellonia play their home games at Stadion Miejski.
+Jagiellonia Białystok ([jaɡʲɛ(l)ˈlɔɲa bjaˈwɨstɔk]) is a Polish professional football club based in Białystok that plays in the Ekstraklasa, the top level of Polish football.
+The club was founded in 1920 by soldiers in the 42nd Infantry Regiment Reserve Battalion in Białystok.
+Jagiellonia play their home games at the Chorten Arena.

-The club won the Polish Cup and Super Cup in 2010 and qualified to play in the third round qualification of the UEFA Europa League.
-It was the club's first appearance in the European cup.
-The club's most successful seasons were the 2016–17 and 2017–18 seasons when they finished 2nd in the Ekstraklasa.
+Jagiellonia is the most accomplished football club of north-eastern Poland.
+The club won the Polish Cup and Super Cup in 2010 and qualified to play in the third round qualification of the UEFA Europa League, their first appearance in European tournaments.
+The club's most successful season was the 2023–24 Ekstraklasa when they were crowned champions for the first time in the club's history.

-In 2009, the club was involved in a corruption scandal that almost resulted in their relegation to the II liga; however, instead of being relegated the club was deducted 10 points in the following season.

-In the 2018–19 season, Jagiellonia Białystok drew an average home league attendance of 9,458.

 History

 The establishment of the club

 Jagiellonia Białystok was founded by soldiers in the Reserve Battalion of the 42nd Infantry Regiment on May 30, 1920.
-The team's original name was shortened to KSBZ 42 PP. Their first game was against Kresowcy which they won 5–1.
+The team's original name was shortened to KSBZ 42 PP. Their first game was played on 30 May 1920 against Kresowcy Białystok which they won 5–1.
 Later the team name was changed to WKS 42 PP, an abbreviation for Wojskowy Klub Sportowy, which means Army Sport Club.
 On November 2, 1930 WKS 42PP lost 1–2 against WKS 82 PP for the play-offs to advance to Division 1.
 January 27, 1932 was the first time Jagiellonia was introduced into the club's name when it was changed to Białystok Sports Club Jagiellonia.
 The term Jagiellonia refers to the Jagiellonian dynasty which ruled Poland for two centuries.
 Around the same time, the club's coat of arms was also introduced with its red and yellow colours.
 In 1938, due to financial problems, the club dissolved and ceased to exist until its reactivation in 1945.
 Unfortunately, in June the following year, with the new government in place there was no room for Jagiellonia, mostly because of the history with the Bolsheviks in 1920 and the 42nd Infantry Regiment.
 On January 26, 1957 the merging of Budowlani Białystok and Sparta Białystok reactivated Sports Club Jagiellonia Białystok with the original yellow-red-black crest restored.